 | ||Substituted with the current time in the format |

 | ||Substituted with a GUID, a random unique identifier.|

 jitterbit.source.filename gives the complete filename, is set with each source invocation, and can be used instead of the keywords

 During configuration of endpoints using connectors, you can use filename keyword substitutions in certain fields that have a variable icon .
 Filename keywords can be used in fields along with other input, including with other keywords or variables.
 These sections are covered below:

 - Selecting a Filename Keyword

 As keywords use the same syntax as global and project variables, it is possible to create a global or project variable that has the same name.
 Because this can cause confusion, we recommend not creating global or project variables that have the same name as these keywords.

 The keywords override any variables of the same name when the project component is evaluated.

 Keyword substitutions are intended to be used within configurable fields that take filename(s) as input.
-This includes certain fields available during file-based endpoint configuration, as listed below.
+This includes certain fields available during endpoint configuration of the connectors listed below.

 To access filename keywords, you can either click the variable icon or enter an open square bracket